fahadmehfooz/Transfer-Learning-With-InceptionV3/README.md

 ## Model Building

 First, I took a split on the data with training data as 75%.
 Then I chose the pretrained models to train on my data.
-I tried different models of transfer learning like InceptionV3, mobilenet and resnet50.
+I tried different models of transfer learning like InceptionV3, mobile-net and resnet50.
 However, I was getting the best results for InceptionV3.

+## Metrics Used For Evaluation

+* ROC-AUC
+* F1-Score

 ## Model performance

 **Results:**

-* ROC- AUC score is 90.48826764106751
+* The ROC- AUC score is: 90.48826764106751 %
-* F1 score is 63.3240142985375 %
+* The F1 score is: 63.3240142985375 %
-* Test accuracy is :  65.844064950943
+* The Test accuracy is: 65.844064950943 %